LOOSE-LIPS/loose-lips-2.0/src/routes/blog/longeez-kill-kill-cnp013/index.md

   - imported/longeez-kill-kill-cnp013/image1392.jpeg
 description: >-
   Nodding back to the proto-dubstep days of uk garage, Kill Kill is a crisp and warm dancefloor sweetness.
-From Longeez&#39;s Illicit Material&nbsp;EP on Bristol-based Canap&eacute; Records. https://soundcloud.com/canaperecordshttps://soundcloud.com/longeez [...]Read More...
+From Longeez;s Illicit Material;EP on Bristol-based Canap&eacute; Records. https://soundcloud.com/canaperecordshttps://soundcloud.com/longeez [...]Read More...
 published: true